vivekruhela/miRPipe/README.md

 ## Citation
 If you use miRPipe for your research, please kindly cite the following paper:

-"miRPipe: A Unified Computational Framework for a Robust, Reliable, and Reproducible Identification of Novel miRNAs from the RNA Sequencing Data"
+Ruhela, V., Gupta, A., Krishnamachari, S., Ahuja, G., Kaur, G. and Gupta, R., miRPipe: A Unified Computational Framework for a Robust, Reliable, and Reproducible Identification of Novel miRNAs from the RNA Sequencing Data.
+Frontiers in Bioinformatics, p.71.
+DOI: https://doi.org/10.3389/fbinf.2022.84205

-Vivek Ruhela, Anubha Gupta, Sriram K., Gaurav Ahuja, Gurvinder Kaur, and Ritu Gupta

-Frontiers in Bioinformatics (2022)

 ## References